cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

    Determines how, where, and what to execute when tasks are ready

    - script, environment, job submission, remote hosting, etc.
-   - suite-wide defaults in the *root* namespace
+   - workflow-wide defaults in the *root* namespace
    - a nested family hierarchy with common properties inherited by related tasks :cylc:conf:`[visualization]`
-   Suite graph styling
+   Workflow graph styling

 .. _Validation: